 Question: Exactly how many condos are too many condos?
 Brickell’s answer: There is no such thing as too many condos.
 And so, every five feet in Brickell, a new building rises, cement trucks rule the streets, roads are closed and you’re going nowhere.
 Streets open one day are blocked the next, so don’t even try to plot a route.
 Waze gave up on that sh*t months ago.
 Resign yourself to anguish.

 Look, I have a bike.
 I like it.
 It’s pink.
 I ride it to the beach.
 But I don’t ride it at rush hour on crowded urban streets just to make a point.
 I know we’re all supposed to cheer such attempts to get exercise, cut back on carbon emissions and whatever other positive things this monthly cycling event is supposed to promote.
 But come on.
 We’re not Portland.
 We’re not Seattle.
 We’re Miami.
-And we’re cranky.
-So please, get out of the way.
+And we’re trying to get home after spending a day in a cubicle writing about being stuck in traffic.
+Please, get out of the way.